 Experiential Learning

-Drexel students who participate in experiential learning –such as study abroad and global classrooms– can show employers that they have the cross-cultural skills to get the job done.
+Drexel students who participate in experiential learning –such as education abroad– can show employers that they have the cross-cultural skills to get the job done.
 As the world grows more connected, an international co-op experience gives students a distinct advantage in the global economy, making them more attractive to prospective employers.
 Candidates with international experience also have the potential to command higher starting salaries upon graduation.
 The Global Studies and Modern Languages department offers professional development events that help students to choose a career, pursue advanced education or other types of adventures.

 Careers and Co-op

-Graduates of our Global Studies program are well equipped to address local, national and international concerns related to climate change and sustainable development, communications and media, government and legal affairs, public health, and emerging social movements.
-Our exceptional courses and distinctive hands-on approach prepares students to pursue in-demand careers including: academics, business administration, communications, environmental sustainability, global policy, human rights advocacy, law, media planning, public health and social justice.
+Global Studies graduates are well equipped to address local, national, and international concerns related to climate change and sustainable development, communications and media, government and legal affairs, public health, and emerging social movements.
+Our exceptional courses and distinctive hands-on approach prepares students to pursue a wide range of in-demand careers.
 Drexel's international co-op gives our students a distinct advantage in the world economy and makes them more attractive to prospective employers.

-Nicole Kalitsi's co-op as the diversity, equity and inclusion coordinator for the Greater Philadelphia Cultural Alliance reinforced her calling to work on community issues.
+Nicole Kalitsi's co-op as the DEI coordinator for the Greater Philadelphia Cultural Alliance reinforced her calling to work on community issues.

 Applied Learning